AutoScheduleJS/scheduler-tester/README.md

 - display materials on timeline.
 Could also display potentials if potential stream is accessible.
 - idempotent: use same core-logic whether using UI or CLI

+NOTES:
+- query-edit keep internal state in-memory ; should be one unique query-edit instead of one per query.
+Use Redux ?
 UI:
 - horizontally splitted screen with editing panel for userstate/queries (tabs) & material's visualization (simple mode)
 - panels are not resizable (by hand), but there could be a 'focus' display for editing or visualization.